NVIDIA CUDA Profiling Tools Interface (CUPTI) - CUDA Toolkit 10.1

 Drivers

-- Please use the 425.25 drivers provided with CUDA Toolkit 10.1 Update 1production release or a more recent version.
+- Please use the 426.00 drivers provided with CUDA Toolkit 10.1 Update 2 production release or a more recent version.

 Documentation